AAMBS/Middle-Eastern-RockYou-Generator/README.md

 This project presents a **Middle-Eastern localized version of the RockYou wordlist**, a common tool in cybersecurity for password cracking.
 Developed with **educational intent**, this Python-based project generates a comprehensive dictionary of potential passwords relevant to the Middle East and UAE regions.

+This project is licensed under the MIT License - see the [LICENSE.MD](LICENSE.MD) file for details.

 ---

 ## Educational Disclaimer